Skip to main content

 Chaffetz

-Chaffetz said the claim made against him is “baseless.”
+Chaffetz said the claim made against him is 'baseless.'
 He currently sits as the chairman of the United States House Committee on Oversight and Government Reform.
 (AP)

 “In order to do his job and have the authority to question the highest offices in the land, he needs to be able to be accountable for himself,” Teng said.
 “If he can’t be accountable for his own campaign account, how can he expect other people to be accountable in his hearings?”

 Chaffetz believes the allegations were strategically brought to light a week before the state convention on April 23.
-He called it a “desperate attempt to sully [his] reputation.”
+He called it a “desperate attempt to sully reputation.”
 The Primary election will take place on June 28.
 Chaffetz said he believes the people will see this for what he believes it is.
 “It’s a baseless, attention-getting move by an ill-advised opponent.”

 Teng is running against Chaffetz with the hope of being able to serve and give back to the community.
 “I’m here to serve, that’s really my motivation,” Teng said.
 He said voters should look at Chaffetz’s voting record on issues like the new internet sales tax to see if he is as conservative as he claims to be.
 “We lost a conservative vote here in Utah because he already sold out to the establishment,” Teng said.